 Southern Rock Lobster Jasus edwardsii is the key predator for the native sea urchin Heliocidaris erythrogramma in Tasmania (Pederson and Johnson 2006).
 Southern Rock Lobster has also been shown to predate the Longspined sea urchin and is the only known predator of large emergent urchins in Tasmania (Ling et al. 2009a).
-As a result of prolonged intense fishing pressure, the Southern Rock Lobster biomass off eastern Tasmanian had dropped to extremely low levels prompting the development of the East Coast Rock Lobster Stock Rebuilding Strategy in 2013.
-This has maintained catches at below half the recent peak in the mid 2000s and has led to stock rebuilding that will continue into the future.
+As a result of prolonged intense fishing pressure, the Southern Rock Lobster biomass off eastern Tasmanian had dropped to extremely low levels prompting the development of the East Coast Rock Lobster

+Stock Rebuilding Strategy in 2013.
+Catches have been maintained at below half the recent peak in the mid 2000s and has led to stock rebuilding that will continue into the future.
 The interactions between seaweed, Longspined sea urchins and Southern rock lobster in Tasmania have been examined in detail by a simulation model of Tasmania reef communities, called TRITON (Marzloff et al. 2013, Johnson et al. 2014).
 One of the main findings of the model was that the initial prevention of urchin barren formation through increased predator numbers would be more effective than reversal through the same strategy, and that reduced catch of lobster on incipient barrens could mitigate the formation of extensive barrens in these areas within a 20 year time frame (Johnson et al. 2014).
-That modelling was conducted at a time when the current high catches taken by the urchin fishery were not anticipated.
+Recent work found that the rebuilding of lobster populations (in sites not targeted by the urchin fishery) could prevent the formation of urchin barrens, especially in areas of incipient barren rather than extensive barren (Ling and Keane 2021), agreeing with previous studies that lobsters would be more effective at aiding the prevention of urchin barrens rather than as a cure.

 Other strategies have been explored in Tasmania to reduce urchin densities in an effort to prevent or reverse urchin barren formation.
 Culling is an alternative removal method to harvesting in diveable depths.
-When harvesting, divers remove urchins generally in the midlarge size range of >85mm test diameter leaving smaller urchins, and are limited to finding urchins with roe quality that is acceptable to the processor.
+When harvesting, divers remove urchins generally in the midlarge size range of >85mm test diameter leaving smaller urchins and are limited to finding urchins with roe quality that is acceptable to the processor.
 This means urchin harvesting takes place outside of spawning season, with most harvesting taking place between approximately December and June.
 In comparison, divers that are culling can kill urchins of most size ranges (that are visible) at any time of year by smashing them with a spike or similar instrument.
 When culling, divers are not limited to choosing urchins of high roe quality or transporting urchins to the boat and truck.
 On extensive barrens in Victoria, the rate of culling is reported to be close to 3x faster than harvesting (John Minehan, pers. comm.).
 However, culling is labour-intensive and can be costly compared to subsidised harvesting depending on subsidy rate, whether divers are paid for culling, and the density of urchins (Tracey et al. 2015, Cresswell et al. 2019).
 Culling by commercial divers has been funded in small areas on the Tasman Peninsula and there is also volunteer culling by abalone and recreational divers.